umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 This could be solved by any Liquidator - but if undercollateralized borrowers are being left for long periods without being completely liquidated, then a bot could be set up to finish them, even if that bot is controlled by Umee.

-- Reserve exhaustion: If reserves are insufficient to fully repay bad debt at the moment `RepayBadDebt` is called, the remaining debt will not be targeted again (as with zero collateral, no `LiquidateBorrow` will occur in the future).
+- Reserve exhaustion: If reserves are insufficient to fully repay bad debt at the moment `RepayBadDebt` is called, the remaining debt will be attempted every `InterestEpoch` until successful.

-This edge case is handled by storing bad un-handled bad debt addresses using `BadDebtAddressPrefix`.

 ## Consequences